juliusHuelsmann/LinuxScripts/readings/databases/README.md

+The True Time component of the google spanner database is an interesting approach to time synchronization with ois not solving the problem we want to solve in the TimeCoherency project.

+The true Time API used in Spanner offers a certainty interval for time synchronization on different nodes that is solved by using time synchronization hardware.
+In our project, we do also rely on time synchronization, but we actually aim to reduce the power consumption of our Node network.
+For doing so, it is sufficient to maintain an estimate of the time uncertainty of directly connected nodes and to adapt the

 ## [True Time](http://static.googleusercontent.com/media/research.google.com/en//archive/spanner-osdi2012.pdf)
 True time is part of google's new distributed database [spanner](#spanner) and copes with Time Synchronization on different nodes.